typelevel/doobie/doc/src/main/tut/13-Extensions-PostgreSQL.md

 **doobie** provides an algebra and free monads for the driver's `LargeObjectManager` and `LargeObject` types in the `doobie.contrib.postgresql.free` package.
 There is also [the beginnings of] a high-level API that includes constructors for creating large objects from files and vice-versa.
 The `example` project contains a brief usage example.

-Please file an issue or ask questions on the [Gitter](https://gitter.im/tpolecat/doobie) channel if you need to use this API; it will evaolve as use cases demand.
+Please file an issue or ask questions on the [Gitter](https://gitter.im/tpolecat/doobie) channel if you need to use this API; it will evolve as use cases demand.

 ### Copy Manager